Improving Visual Object Tracking through Visual Prompting: Introduction

 \section{Introduction}

-\IEEEPARstart{G}{eneric} visual object tracking (GOT) estimates the state of a target object in every video sequence frame, given its initial state in the first frame.
-Learning a discriminative representation for this target object is essential to alleviate the interference from other distracting objects.
-Despite great research efforts such as DiMP~\cite{DiMP} and SiamRPN++~\cite{SiamRPN++}, representation learning and adaptation remain exceptionally challenging for GOT since limited target information is available to deal with unfavorable variations, such as lighting conditions, appearances, and occlusions, during testing.
-The generalization requirements of GOT arouse us to check whether foundation models, such as CLIP~\cite{CLIP}, trained contrastively with 400 million pairs of image-text data, can genuinely help. \revtwo{In addition, we investigate if the category-specific knowledge offered by a foundation model can be made instance-aware for GOT. } \revtwo{ Our method leverages the strong zero-shot capability of CLIP to contrast arbitrary objects for automatic prompt refinement.} The proposed approach, hence, is developed to work with both seen and unseen objects and allows the tracker to adapt itself to new targets.
-While CLIP encodes category-specific knowledge, a tracker favors instance-aware features to distinguish a tracked target from others, even other instances of the same category and those with a similar appearance.
-To bridge the gap, we are inspired by the recent prompting mechanisms like SAM~\cite{SAM} and SEEM~\cite{SEEM} and introduce a new prompting mechanism to make the tracker promptable \revtwo{ with dynamically refined prompts.}
+\IEEEPARstart{G}{eneric} object tracking (GOT) estimates the target object's state in each frame of a streaming video, given its initial state in the first frame.
+Learning a discriminative representation of the target object is essential to alleviate interference from distracting objects.
+Despite substantial progress in trackers such as DiMP~\cite{DiMP} and SiamRPN++~\cite{SiamRPN++}, representation learning and adaptation remain highly challenging in GOT because only limited target information is available during testing to handle unfavorable variations, such as illumination changes, appearance changes, and occlusions.

-Figure~\ref{fig:teaser2} illustrates our tracker, which takes the current frame and the reference images as input.
-After utilizing a backbone network for feature map extraction, the \emph{Prompt Generation Network (PGN)} generates a score map by correlating the feature maps of the current and the templates, namely, the images inside the red boxes of the reference frames.
-This score map highlights potential target objects within the current frame and serves as the initial visual prompt in our method.
+The strong generalization requirement of GOT motivates us to investigate whether foundation models, such as CLIP~\cite{CLIP}, which is contrastively trained on 400 million image--text pairs, can benefit tracking.
+In particular, we investigate whether the category-level contrastive knowledge provided by a foundation model can be transferred to the instance-aware setting of GOT.
+Our method leverages CLIP's strong zero-shot capabilities to compare arbitrary objects for automatic visual prompt refinement.
+Accordingly, the proposed approach is designed to handle both seen and unseen objects and to allow the tracker to adapt to new targets.
+Although CLIP encodes category-level knowledge, a tracker relies on instance-aware features to distinguish the tracked target from surrounding objects, including other instances of the same category and objects with similar appearance.
+To bridge this gap, inspired by recent prompting mechanisms such as SAM~\cite{SAM} and SEEM~\cite{SEEM}, we introduce a new prompting mechanism that makes the tracker promptable through dynamically refined visual prompts.